 How do you test for food allergies and food intolerances?

-Working with your GP and a gut health specialist, like myself, we can carry out food allergy testing through the following methods:
+Working with your GP and a gut health expert, like myself, we can carry out food allergy testing through the following methods:

 Allergy test results cannot be used on their own and must be considered together with your clinical history:

 - Skin prick tests (SPT), and/or allergen specific IgE (formerly known as RAST) (2).

 - Blood tests for allergen specific IgE (also IgG, IgA responses)